fgabel/novelty_detection/README.md

 # Novelty Detection using an adversarial training scheme (implemented using tf.keras)
-Detecting unknown objects in semantic segmentations is crucial for detecting corner cases in autonomous driving.
+Detecting unknown objects in semantic segmentations is crucial for handling corner cases in autonomous driving.
 This problem is far from solved.
 We propose a novel architecture that implicitly yields novelties.

 ------
 ## Requirements